Package 'smile'

 phi_min

-a numeric scalar representing the minimum phiphi value to look for.
+A numeric scalar representing the minimum phiphi value for grid search.

 phi_max

-a numeric scalar representing the maximum phiphi value to look for.
+A numeric scalar representing the maximum phiphi value for grid search.

 nphi

-a numeric scalar indicating the number of values to compute a grid-search over phiphi.
+A numeric scalar indicating the number of phiphi values for grid search.

 cores

-a integer scalar indicating number of cores to be used.
-Default is getOption("mc.cores").
+An integer scalar indicating the number of cores to use.
+Defaults to getOption("mc.cores").
 No effect on Windows.

 Details